 The same roasting tips apply as I mentioned in my recent roasted green bean post – high heat and fat (oil in this case) are essential, the pan should hold the vegetables comfortably and items begin roasted should not touch each other as they cook.

-Roasted Cauliflower and Onion Soup
+Roasted Cauliflower Onion and Potato Soup

 Serves 4-6 (about 6 cups) Cost – $10